xrcodes/kinect-to-hololens/README.md

 Usage of imgui requires imgui_impl files in /cpp/imgui-1.73-examples.

 ## Spamming Messages from Kinect Viewer in Visual Studio Console
 The current implementation of .Net handles socket errors using exceptions that can be caught in C#.
-However, when this implementation in converted with IL2CPP, it starts throwing an exception AND printing a message that I do not think can be removed.
-This leaves a lot of scary messages in the Visual Studio console when testing Kinect Viewer...
+However, Visual Studio prints a message to the output window whenever there is an exception by default.
+This leaves a lot of scary messages in the Visual Studio console when testing Kinect Viewer and prevents from seeing other exception messages.
+While this is not the best solution, it is possible to turn off exception messages using output's settings.
+Unfortunately, this turns off all exceptions.

 # Paper
 Jun, H., Bailenson, J.N., Fuchs, H., & Wetzstein, G. (2020).
 An Easy-to-use Pipeline for an RGBD Camera and an AR Headset. *PRESENCE: Teleoperators and Virtual Environments*.